 One of the main reasons people visit Britain’s coastline is because of the vast array of exciting activities there are to enjoy.
 Whether you’re a keen walker or fancy a bit of fun on the slot machines, there’s so much to see and do on a trip to the seaside.

-If you’re into water sports, a popular surfing hot-spot is Croyde Bay in Devon, where you’ll find a variety of waves to surf throughout the year that are fantastic for all ages.
-There are also plenty of great coastal paths for you to explore, so you can spectate from the clifftops if you don’t fancy getting your hair wet!
+If you’re into water sports, a popular surfing spot near Newquay is Fistral Beach in Cornwall, where you’ll find everything from beginner-friendly waves to pro-level swells.
+There are also plenty of great coastal paths to explore nearby, so you can spectate from the cliffs if surfing's not your thing!

 And, of course, a trip to the seaside wouldn’t be complete without visiting a nearby coastal town.
 One village that should be at the top of your to-do list is Robin Hood’s Bay in Yorkshire.
 Its narrow streets, smuggling past and quirky houses all add to the charm of this picturesque village.
 Another place to discover is Hastings in East Sussex.
 From tasting fresh fish to uncovering its medieval past, this popular seaside town is well worth a visit if you’re holidaying along the Sussex coast.